 Looking for an inexpensive way to add a bit of farmhouse style to your fall decor?
-This pumpkin painting DIY tutorial will show you step-by-step how to transform $1 styrofoam pumpkins into stylish farmhouse decor!
+This mini pumpkin painting DIY tutorial will show you step-by-step how to transform $1 styrofoam pumpkins into stylish farmhouse decor!

 I’ll be honest, I’ve been obsessing over neutrals this fall.
 I just love the look of white pumpkins, greenery, and subtle orange accents!
 Not only that, but I always love a good dollar store DIY.
 I mean, not many things beat the process of transforming cheap and basic decor into something that’s stylish and beautiful. 😉